 Today, I know better.
 With how eBay’s algorithm works, aged listings and low engagement can drag down your entire store.
 And here’s the part that frustrates most experienced sellers:

-There are many reasons that might cause low impressions and stale listings.
-Let’s say you know your way around eBay — your titles are strong, you’ve used all the recommended item specifics, your pictures are decent, your seller performance is solid, and you’re running promotions and sending offers.
+Many reasons might cause low impressions and stale listings.
+Let’s say you know your way around eBay, your titles are strong, you’ve used all the recommended item specifics, your pictures are decent, your seller performance is solid, and you’re running promotions and sending offers.
 Your account health is excellent.

-At this point, you’re asking yourself — like I have before — What am I doing wrong?
+At this point, you’re asking yourself, like I have before, What am I doing wrong?
 Maybe eBay has lost its magic.
 Maybe there's nothing left to squeeze.
-Maybe it’s time to try another marketplace or think about a different gig.
+Perhaps it’s time to try another marketplace or think about a different gig.

 I’ve been there.

-But don’t get me wrong — eBay is still one of the best marketplaces to sell on.
-It has over 130 million buyers worldwide, some of the lowest selling fees in ecommerce, and you can scale without spending a dime on ads.
+But don’t get me wrong, eBay is still one of the best marketplaces to sell on.
+It has over 130 million buyers worldwide, some of the lowest e-commerce selling fees, and you can scale without spending a dime on ads.
 Sure, if someone needs lightbulbs or a pair of scissors, they’ll go to Amazon.
-But for jewelry, used car parts, HomeGoods, pet supplies, collectibles, sneakers, luxury bags, vintage games, autographed sports gear, old jackets, or even collectible mugs — eBay is where they shop.
+But for jewelry, used car parts, HomeGoods, pet supplies, collectibles, sneakers, luxury bags, vintage games, autographed sports gear, old jackets, or even collectible mugs, eBay is where they shop.

-Last fall, we helped a seller with over 3,000 active listings — mostly apparel.
-They were doing everything right: promoted listings, strong pricing, decent photos.
+Last fall, we helped a seller with over 300,000 active listings.
+They were doing everything right: promoted listings, competitive pricing, decent photos.
 Still, 40% of their inventory hadn’t sold in over 90 days.
 Impressions were flatlining.

 And here's a critical misunderstanding: many sellers think eBay “refreshes” listings every month.
 This is a huge misconception.

-If your item ID stays the same, it’s the same listing on eBay — whether you’re charged an insertion fee or not.
+If your item ID stays the same, it’s the same listing, whether you’re charged an insertion fee or not.

 Before you fix anything, you have to find what’s broken.